JonJup/European-river-typologies-and-community-compositi/README.md

 -> 002_combined_data (scripts to combine harmonized datasets and prepare them for further analyses.)
 -> 003_analysis (scripts to conduct analyses.)
 -> 900_functions (scirpts with functions that are repeadetly used in other scripts.)

+Unfortunately, we are not able to make all the data publicly available.
+If your are interested in repeating our analyses or in conducting further analyses with these data please contact me under j.jupke@rptu.de or jonjup@protonmail.com.